mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 The Hatch commands you need most commonly are as follows.
 These must be executed with `vizro-core` as your current working directory:

 * [`hatch run pypath`](#hatch-run-pypath) shows the path to the Python interpreter.
-* [`hatch run example`](#hatch-run-example) runs a hot-reloading example dashboard on port 8050.
-On GitHub codespaces, this runs automatically on startup.
+* [`hatch run example`](#hatch-run-example) runs an example dashboard on port 8050 that hot-reloads while you edit it.
+On GitHub Codespaces, this runs automatically on startup.
 * [`hatch run lint`](#hatch-run-lint) checks and fixes code quality and formatting.
 This is included in CI checks.
 * [`hatch run changelog:add`](#hatch-run-changelogadd) generates a new changelog fragment.
 This is included in CI checks and required for all changes outside documentation.
 * [`hatch run test-unit`](#hatch-run-test-unit) runs the test suite.
 This is included in CI checks.
-* [`hatch run docs:serve`](#hatch-run-docsserve) shows hot-reloading documentation.
+* [`hatch run docs:serve`](#hatch-run-docsserve) builds and displays documentation that hot-reloads while you edit it.
 Documentation is also built automatically in your PR and can be previewed on Read The Docs.
 * [`hatch run pip`](#hatch-run-pip) provides a [pip-compatible interface using uv](https://docs.astral.sh/uv/pip/).
 You should not need to use this much.

 To save yourself from repeatedly typing `hatch run` you might like to [set up an alias](https://www.tecmint.com/create-alias-in-linux/):